 The most common sign of a thyroid problem is feeling tired or fatigued even if you are getting plenty of sleep.
 Weight gain or weight loss without any diet changes is another common sign of a thyroid issue called hypothyroidism or hyperthyroidism, which means under or overactive thyroid.

 Family history can play a role in thyroid problems as well.
-Other symptoms include not being able to control high cholesterol even with medications and discomfort in your neck area, are all concerns that should be addressed.
+Other symptoms include not being able to control high cholesterol even with medications and discomfort in your neck area, which are all concerns that should be addressed.
 Thyroid ultrasound is an excellent assessment screening tool.
 The thyroid ultrasound screening will determine if any nodules are present, their size and if they are fluid-filled (cyst) or solid.

 What are the symptoms of Thyroid Disease?